-Underlying any task of emotional labour is a concept of the ‘right way’ or ‘wrong way’ to feel at a particular moment – “in a particular situation at a particular historical period in a particular culture” (Stix, 2020).
-Yet comparatively little has been written on the direct interface of ethics and emotional labour.
-Hong et al (2017) looked at emotional labour as an antecedent for unethical behaviour, and found a positive correlation in terms of surface acting, Smithey Fulmer and Barry (2009: 174) previously explored similar connections and argued that in terms of using employees to generate positive feelings among customers and service users: “emotional labor is not very different from a television advertisement designed to generate positive affect in a customer”.
+Hong et al (2017) looked at emotional labour as an antecedent for unethical behaviour, and found a positive correlation in terms of surface acting.
 Others have looked at the ethics issues that arise with methodological implications of research into emotional labour (McGowan, 2020); and some commentators (e.g. Kerasidou and Horn, 2016) have argued that specific interventions such as the development of openly empathetic interactions with service users would be of greater benefit to SLBs.

-The most detailed discussion is Barry et al (2019), who usefully identify a deontological approach to emotional labour.
-Their argument focuses on competing rights and obligations of parties, suggesting that it is employers rather than employees who are responsible for managing conflicts, and especially the due diligence that is needed to help mitigate against issues of emotional labour.
-There are interesting parallels here with some of the ethical dilemmas emerging during COVID about senior policy figures breaking their own lockdown rules, or at least advice: in Scotland, for example, Dr Catherine Calderwood resigned her position as Chief Medical officer after visiting her holiday home with her family; another leading UK scientific advisor, Prof Neil Ferguson, also resigned his post after breaching lockdown to continue a romantic relationship; the province of Ontario Canada’s Finance Minister, Rod Phillips, resigned after an outcry over his holidaying in the Caribbean flouted the province’s non-essential travel guidelines.
+Barry et al (2019), posit a deontological ethical approach to emotional labour; arguing that it is employers rather than employees who are obligated to manage conflicts, and the due diligence needed to help mitigate against issues of emotional labour.
+There are interesting parallels here with some of the ethical dilemmas emerging during COVID about senior policy figures breaking their own lockdown rules, or at least advice: in Scotland, for example, Dr Catherine Calderwood resigned her position as Chief Medical officer after visiting her holiday home with her family the province of Ontario Canada’s Finance Minister, Rod Phillips, resigned after an outcry over his holidaying in the Caribbean flouted the province’s non-essential travel guidelines.
 New Zealand’s Health Minister David Clark was demoted in Cabinet following an initial breach, then subsequently resigned after further breaches came to light; perhaps most infamously Boris Johnson’s chief advisor Dominic Cummings initially refused to admit his lockdown breach, then failed to resign or even publicly apologise.

-These examples demonstrate two key themes: first, that the deontological approach to ethics and emotional labour is very useful in terms of explaining how public duties come into conflict; and, second, that as we argued at the outset COVID-19 has shown that we need to look beyond street-level bureaucrats in terms of emotional labour.
+These examples demonstrates that the deontological approach to emotional labour is useful in terms of explaining how public duties come into conflict.
+It also reinforces that COVID-19 has shown that we need to look beyond the emotional labour of street-level bureaucrats.
 Each of the cases above were predicated on emotional grounds (family safety; family well-being; romantic desire), even though the people involved realised that their actions ran contra to public service duty.